Open-CMSIS-Pack/cmsis-toolbox/docs/README.md

 - Support for multiple toolchains, even within the same set of *project files* and command line options to select different toolchains during verification.
 - [Linker Script Management](build-overview.md#linker-script-management) utilizes device and board information of *software packs* to define available memory and allows flexible control of linker operation.
 - Uses a CMake backend for the build process that integrates with other tools such as VS Code intellisense.
+- Provides a [list of software licenses](YML-CBuild-Format.md#licenses) used by the various software packs and software components.

 ## Revision History